-As with other antihistamines the effects of alcohol may be increased.
+As with other antihistamines, the effects of alcohol may be increased.

-This medicine should not be used during pregnancy, or breast feeding, without seeking advice from a doctor.
+This medicine should not be used during pregnancy, or breastfeeding, without seeking advice from a doctor.
 If the syrup makes you feel drowsy, do not drive or operate machinery.

-If you forget to take the syrup, take a dose as soon as you remember, unless it is nearly time to take the next one.
+If you forget to take the syrup, take a dose as soon as you remember unless it is nearly time to take the next one.
 Never take two doses together.
 Take the remaining doses at the correct time.

-Occasionally some people may have difficulty concentrating; blurred vision; loss of appetite, indigestion or upset stomach, feeling or being sick; diarrhoea, tummy pain; liver inflammation (which may make you feel weak, sick and turn yellow); difficulty in passing water; headaches; dry mouth; dizziness, palpitations (feeling your heart beat), fast or irregular heart beat, low blood pressure (you may feel faint), chest tightness; thickening of phlegm; blood disorders (anaemia); allergic reactions including itchy rash, skin peeling, and sensitivity to the sun; twitching, muscular weakness and inco-ordination; ringing in the ears; depression (low mood); irritability or nightmares; children may become excited and the elderly may become very confused.
+Occasionally some people, whether children or adults, may have difficulty concentrating; blurred vision; loss of appetite, indigestion or upset stomach, feeling or being sick; diarrhoea, tummy pain; liver inflammation (which may make you feel weak, sick and turn yellow); difficulty in passing water; headaches; dry mouth; dizziness, palpitations (feeling your heart beat), fast or irregular heart beat, low blood pressure (you may feel faint), chest tightness; thickening of phlegm; blood disorders (anaemia); allergic reactions including itchy rash, skin peeling, and sensitivity to the sun; twitching, muscular weakness and incoordination; ringing in the ears; depression (low mood); irritability or nightmares; children may become excited and the elderly may become very confused.